 Problem: 40% of deals stall out between Intake and Underwriting

 The core issue: The mortgage pipeline is full of friction points.
 Some are structural.
-A lead gets a rate quote and realizes they need to clean up credit or save more for a down payment.
+A borrower gets a rate quote and realizes they need to clean up their credit or save more for a down payment.
 Rates change.
 A spouse gets cold feet.
 A job situation changes.
 These are real obstacles.
 But most of the time, the reason deals die in the middle is much simpler: nobody is following up at the right moment in the right way.

 Why Manual Pipeline Management Fails